HomeAirfare DealsSave $250 on Virgin Atlantic bookings with this targeted Amex offer

 Quick thoughts

-The second bit of good news is that cardholders have until 23 September 2025 to trigger this offer and as that’s only the deadline for booking a qualifying flight, this offer should be valid on bookings for travel into August 2026.
+The second bit of good news is that cardholders have until 29 March 2026 to trigger this offer and as that’s only the deadline for booking a qualifying flight, this offer should be valid on bookings for travel into February 2027 (and European hotels are often less expensive in January & February).

 As usual, the one key bit of bad news is that the rebate is only available on trips originating in the United States and fares paid in USD (that rules out any cheap premium cabin fares originating in Europe).